-The Port Authority is paying monthly Capital Payments totaling \$6,583 per year until April 8, 2034 to BBPT AF LP using a portion of the airport improvement fee collected for enplaning (departing) passengers at the Airport.
+The Port Authority pays monthly Capital Payments totaling \$6,583 per year until April 8, 2034 to BBPT AF LP using a portion of the airport improvement fee collected for enplaning (departing) passengers at the Airport.
+In 2020, the Port Authority was permitted to utilize its deposit on hand with Fiera to pay three monthly service payments.
+Following the utilization of the deposit to satisfy three monthly service payments the deposit was replenished by the Port Authority.
+As the airport improvement fee was only collected during first few months of 2020, the payments were made through a combination of airport improvement fees and other internal sources.